 Phishing is a popular form of cybercrime because of how effective it is.
-Cybercriminals have been successful using emails to get people to respond with their personal information.
+Cybercriminals have been successful using emails, text messages, or direct messages on social media to get people to respond with their personal information.
 The best defense is awareness and knowing what to look for.

 Here are some ways to recognize a phishing email: